Nonverbal communication: Gestures

 Gestures may be made with the hands, arms or body, and also include movements of the head, face and eyes, such as winking, nodding, or rolling one's eyes.
 Although the study of gesture is still in its infancy, some broad categories of gestures have been identified by researchers.
 The most familiar are the so-called emblems or quotable gestures.
 These are conventional, culture-specific gestures that can be used as replacement for words, such as the hand wave used in western cultures for "hello" and "goodbye".
 A single emblematic gesture can have a very different significance in different cultural contexts, ranging from complimentary to highly offensive.
 For a list of emblematic gestures, see List of gestures.
 There are some universal gestures like the shoulder shrug.

 Gestures can also be categorized as either speech independent or speech related.
 Speech-independent gestures are dependent upon culturally accepted interpretation and have a direct verbal translation.
 A wave or a peace sign are examples of speech-independent gestures.
 Speech-related gestures are used in parallel with verbal speech; this form of nonverbal communication is used to emphasize the message that is being communicated.
 Speech-related gestures are intended to provide supplemental information to a verbal message such as pointing to an object of discussion.

+Gestures are not just for the audience but can also help the speaker elaborate their thoughts, and process their ideas more fluently.
+As an example: giving directions for a place and pointing directionally to remind oneself of the correct route.
+This is not only to help the listener, but also to help the speaker visualize the route as though they were moving through it.

 Facial expressions, more than anything, serve as a practical means of communication.
 With all the various muscles that precisely control mouth, lips, eyes, nose, forehead, and jaw, human faces are estimated to be capable of more than ten thousand different expressions.
 This versatility makes non-verbals of the face extremely efficient and honest, unless deliberately manipulated.
 In addition, many of these emotions, including happiness, sadness, anger, fear, surprise, disgust, shame, anguish and interest are universally recognized.

 Displays of emotions can generally be categorized into two groups: negative and positive.
 Negative emotions usually manifest as increased tension in various muscle groups: tightening of jaw muscles, furrowing of forehead, squinting eyes, or lip occlusion (when the lips seemingly disappear).
 In contrast, positive emotions are revealed by the loosening of the furrowed lines on the forehead, relaxation of the muscles around the mouth, and widening of the eye area.
 When individuals are truly relaxed and at ease, the head will also tilt to the side, exposing our most vulnerable area, the neck.
 This is a high-comfort display, often seen during courtship, that is nearly impossible to mimic when tense or suspicious.

 Gestures can be subdivided into three groups: